NeoGeographyToolkit/StereoPipeline/docs/tools/gcp_gen.rst

     computing interest point matches.
 A smaller threshold will result in fewer inliers.
 The default is 10% of the image diagonal.

+--ip-detect-method <integer (default: 0)>
+    Choose an interest point detection method from: 0 = OBAloG (:cite:`jakkula2010efficient`), 1 = SIFT (from OpenCV), 2 = ORB (from
+    OpenCV).
+The SIFT method, unlike OBALoG, produces interest points that are accurate to subpixel level.
+See also :numref:`custom_ip`.

 --output-prefix <string (default: "")>
     If set, save the interest point matches using this prefix (for inspection).
+    This will cache any matches found, so those need to be deleted if desired to restart the program with the same output prefix.

 --match-file <string (default: "")>
     If set, use this match file instead of creating one.